 The main tool of the MOC Crosswalk is the Gap Analysis.
 When completed, it will provide a visual presentation of the "gaps" in your education, experience, and credentials.
-The document is broken in to three sections or columns.
+The document has three columns that are completed in the following order:

-- Left column: "Where am I now?" is for defining skills you currently have, either through the military or from the civilian sector.
-During this section, the VMET, Service transcripts, evaluations, and other military documentation will be extremely useful.
-As will creating a personalized list of hard and soft skills. - Right column: "Where am I going?" is used to identify the skills, education, and certifications required to be successful in a profession or career. - Middle column: "What do I need to fill in the Gap?" will show the gap between the skills and education you currently possess and those you will need to acquire to be successful in this profession.
+- Left column: Where am I now? is for documenting skills you gained in the military or from the civilian sector.
+During this section, the VMET, Service transcripts, evaluations, and other military documentation will be extremely useful in creating a personalized list of hard and soft skills. - Right column: Where am I going? is used to identify the skills, education, and certifications required to be successful in a civilian occupation. - Middle column: What do I need to fill in the Gap? is used to identify the gap between the skills and education you possess currently (left column) and those you need to acquire to be successful in your civilian occupation (right column).